Farmer-Markus/s25rttr-android/README.md

 I'll add a file choosing feature in the future.

+The controls are very ugly at the moment.
+I'll try to fix that.

 # How to build

 First you need linux!
 I've not tested it on Windows/mac or in wsl.
 You can try to compile it in wls but don't be surprised if it doesn't work